trezor/blockbook/workshop/docker_run.md

 # Go to the source code directory
 cd /src
-# Build the main binary
+# Build the main binary (the flag is necessary here - it can be omitted after `make build` in `/build` is called)
-go build
+go build -buildvcs=false
 # Regenerate config
 ./contrib/scripts/build-blockchaincfg.sh bitcoin_regtest
 # Run the app ... logs should be visible in the terminal